ryokbys/nap/doc/development.rst

 ==============================

 There is a python script that connects pmd to ASE (atomistic simulation environment).
-This enable us small calculation of pmd very easier.
+This enable us small calculation of pmd much easier.
-The following code shows how to use ``nappy/ase/pmdrun.py`` with ase program.
+The following code shows how to use ``nappy/interface/ase/pmdrun.py`` with ase program.

 .. code-block:: python

   import os,sys
   from ase.io import read
-  sys.path.append('/Users/kobayashi/src/nap/nappy/ase/')
-  from pmdrun import PMD
+  from nappy.interface.ase.pmdrun import PMD

   atoms=read('POSCAR',index=0,format='vasp')
   os.system('cp /path/to/in.*.NN ./')
-  calc= PMD(label='pmd',command='/Users/kobayashi/src/nap/pmd/pmd > out.pmd',force_type='NN')
+  calc= PMD(label='pmd',command='/path/to/nap/pmd/pmd > out.pmd',force_type='NN')
   atoms.set_calculator(calc)
   print atoms.get_potential_energy()
   print atoms.get_forces()

-When ``atoms.get_potential_energy()`` is called, pmd program is performed on the background and ase gets results from the calculation.
+When ``atoms.get_potential_energy()`` is called, pmd program is performed on the background and ASE gets results from the calculation.
-Currently only energy and forces on atoms can be obtained from the pmd calculation.
-And dynamics cannot be performed.